Tunneling effect of fermions in silicene through potential barrier: Conclusion

 \section{Conclusion}

-In this article devoted to the prediction of the outstanding quantum physical properties of silicene, which combine a buckled honeycomb structure and an electric-tunable energy gap feature, special emphasis was laid on the transport and tunneling properties.
-A Dirac-like Hamiltonian has been used to describe the behavior of the carriers of silicene scattered by a rectangular barrier potential.
-In this framework, physical quantities such as the transmission probability, reflection, and conductance were obtained using Landauer-B\"{u}ttiker formalism \cite{16}.
+In this work, our focus is on predicting the remarkable quantum physical properties of silicene, characterized by its buckled honeycomb structure and the presence of an electric-tunable energy gap.
+Particularly, we placed special emphasis on elucidating its transport and tunneling properties.
+To model the behavior of carriers in silicene when scattered by a rectangular {potential barrier}, we employed a Dirac-like Hamiltonian.
+Within this framework, essential physical quantities, including the transmission probability, reflection, and conductance, were derived.

-It is important to highlight that by imposing electrostatic manipulation of the rectangular barrier potential, the relevant transport properties can be efficiently engineered.
+It is important to highlight that by imposing electrostatic manipulation of the rectangular {potential barrier}, the relevant transport properties can be efficiently engineered.
 This improvement in transmission quality and tunneling behavior represents an attractive feature for nanotransistor devices.
-The transmission probability was discovered to be extremely sensitive to barrier height $V_0$ and incidence angle $phi$, resulting in oscillatory behavior.
-The transmission profiles can also be controlled electrically using Fermi energy $E_F$ control.
+The transmission probability was discovered to be extremely sensitive to barrier height $V_0$ and incident angle $\phi$, resulting in oscillatory behavior.
+The transmission profiles can also be controlled electrically.
 In this context, we have investigated the tunneling features and the angular dependence of the transmission under the influence of barrier width $L$.
 Our calculations revealed several highly intriguing transmission characteristics, including perfect transmission and Fabry-P\'{e}rot resonances.
-It is intriguing that the perfect transmission regions are not restricted to normal incidence but may also be found in a range of oblique incidence angles.
+It is intriguing that the perfect transmission regions are not restricted to normal incidence but may also be found at a range of oblique incidence angles.
 The Dirac electrons can therefore perfectly tunnel through a rectangular potential barrier.
-This phenomenon relates to the fact that even in the presence of high potential barriers, there is no normal backscattering of electrons.
-Furthermore, when the barrier width increases, the transmission probability is considerably reduced and the degree of fragmentation of the new minibands is increased.
+This phenomenon relates to the fact that even in the presence of high {potential barrier}s, there is no normal backscattering of electrons.
+Furthermore, when the barrier width increases, the transmission probability is considerably reduced, and the degree of fragmentation of the new minibands is increased.
 These tunnel minibands undergo the separation effect based on the Fabry-P\'{e}rot interference.
 Applications involving electro-optics can make use of these predictions.